Kalkihe/Deminder/Documentation/Use-Cases/UC_Widget/widgetUsecase.md

 # 4. Preconditions

-## 4.1 App opened on screen
+## 4.1 App is installed

-To manage a subtask the app must be running and opened on the screen.
+To see the widget, all you need to do is unlock your phone.

-## 4.2 The deadline to be managed is already created
+## 4.2 The deadlines are already created

-To manage a subtask, it has to exist.
+For deadlines to appear in the widget, they must have already been created with the app.

 # 5. Postconditions

 ## 5.1 Managing success
-Subtask can be shown in the deadline overview.
+The Widget, including the Deadlines, can be shown on the home screen.

 ## 5.2 Managing failure